datacraft-dsc/DEPs/5/README.md

 Reference implementations provided by DEX Pte Ltd., including the Starfish developer toolkit libraries, implement asset and agent identity as described in this DEP.

-The Ocean Protocol provides a Universal Resolver capable of registering DID/DDOs and resolving DID to DDOs.
+Datacraft maintains a public Actor on The Convex Network capable of registering DID/DDOs and resolving DID to DDOs.

 ## References